“I can’t do that… I’m not creative enough.”

 Replace that with anything… Writing, painting, crafting, dancing, playing a musical instrument.

-If you are telling yourself you aren’t creative enough, then you’re right.
+If you tell yourself you aren’t creative enough, you’re right.

-But I’m going to tell you a secret: EVERY human being is creative in his or her own way.
-Yes, it takes some individuals more time or effort to be creative than others, but creativity is in each and every one of us.
+But I will tell you a secret: EVERY human being is creative in his or her own way.
+Yes, it takes some individuals more time or effort to be creative than others; however, but the ability to be creative is in each and every one of us.

 Creativity is a Process

 Creativity is fundamentally the process of making connections between different parts of the brain.
-And believe it or not, this is a process that you can perfect with practice, patience, and time.
+Believe it or not, this is a process that can be perfected with practice, patience, and time.
 All you need to do is find sources of inspiration.

-In this article, I will share some tips for how to generate new ideas and innovation, how to solve problems, and how to find your greatest moments of creativity.
+In this article, I will share some tips on how to generate new ideas and drive innovation, solve problems, and tap into your greatest moments of creativity.

-Every person has his or her own time during the day (or night) when they do high-value, high-focus work.
+Every person has their own time during the day (or night) when they do high-value, high-focus work.
 Typically, these are also the same times when they are most creative.
 This could be first thing in the morning, in the middle of the day after that afternoon coffee, or late at night.
 There’s no “right” or “wrong” time to be creative.

 Figure out when you do your best work, when you are most creative, and build your work schedule around these times.
 If you find it helpful, you can even block off your calendar as “focus work” or “deep work” periods to avoid disruptions, which brings us to our next point…

-Do you know the moments while focusing on a task at work or a personal project, and you are so fully immersed in what you’re working on that you forget what time it is?
+Do you know the moments when focusing on a task at work or a personal project, and you are so fully immersed in what you’re working on that you forget what time it is?
 That is what we mean by “deep work”.
+It is also commonly referred to as your “FLOW” state.
+It is when your brain strikes the right balance between ability and challenge.
+(Of course, other factors affect your brain’s ability to achieve this balance, such as mindset and sleep quality.)

 Working deeply helps you to come up with or master new ideas and apply them, create something with them, solve a problem, or learn how to do hard things quickly.